gdsbook/book/notebooks/09_spatial_inequality.md

 the between region (group) component of the decomposition is based on setting the incomes of all economies (individuals) belonging to a region (group) equal to that of the regional (group) average of these per capita incomes.
-Now, however, intraregional inequality between economies within the same region is explicitly considered in the second component.[^weight]
+Now, however, intra-regional inequality between economies within the same region is explicitly considered in the second component.[^weight]

 [^weight]: The regional decomposition does not involve weighting the regions by their respective population.
 See  {cite}`Gluschenko_2018` for further details.